Version2beta/talks/an_ounce_of_elixir/an_ounce_of_elixir.md

 About a year ago, Elixir hit it's first official production release, version 1.0.
 It's pretty easy to learn.
 Companies are using it for their products.
 Startups are using it to prove their ideas.
 It plays nicely at internet scale.

-It seems to be the tool I was looking for.

 ## Learning Elixir

 When I'm learning a new programming language, I like to use two tools.